Updated: Jun 30

 They are placed in the cargo hold and forced to deal with the loud noises and strange sensations of a flight on his own.

 So, while it is possible that your puppy could have a seamless two hour flight and end up in your arms happy and healthy as can be, there is a risk that things could go wrong.
-We prefer to only use this option when absolutely necessary.
+At our South Carolina breedership, we prefer to only use this option when absolutely necessary.
 If you have a smaller dog or puppy, flying with him in the cabin is a much safer and more comfortable option for him.

-Rules to Follow When Putting a Dog on a Plane
+Rules to Follow When Putting a Dog or Puppy on a Plane

 To fly with your pet in the cabin, he/she must be roughly under 20 lbs. (see the most popular mini designer dogs here) in order to be able to fit in the appropriate size carrier.
 Most airlines have roughly the same requirements.